What are the great arteries and great vessels of the heart?

 In medical sources, the aorta is normally described as having four sections, namely the ascending aorta, the aortic arch, the thoracic aorta, and the abdominal aorta.

 What is the pulmonary artery?

-The pulmonary artery, the second largest artery in the body, is a blood vessel that carries deoxygenated blood to the right and left lungs from the right ventricle.
+The pulmonary artery is the second largest artery in the body.
+It is a blood vessel that carries deoxygenated blood to the right and left lungs from the right ventricle.

-It begins at the right ventricle’s base and extends upwards, splitting into two arteries (the left pulmonary artery and the right pulmonary artery) that branch into the corresponding lungs.
+It begins at the right ventricle’s base and extends upward, splitting into two arteries (the left pulmonary artery and the right pulmonary artery) that branch into the corresponding lungs.